vdemichev/DiaNN/README.md

 **A:** Try adjusting the **Speed and RAM usage** setting.
 Can even try the **Ultra-fast** mode there, it does sacrifice identification performance and it might have somewhat higher effective FDR, but it is about ~5x faster.
 Another option is to reduce the precursor mass range, that is search mass ranges 400-500, 500-600, 600-700, etc, separately - create a spectral library from DIA data separately for each mass range, then merge these libraries (e.g. by supplying multiple --lib commands to DIA-NN) and reanalyse the whole dataset with the merged library (without MBR).

 The most important factor in library-free searches is the search space size.
 So here are some ways to reduce the search space and thus speed up library-free analyses:
 - Only search peptides which are likely to be detectable in your experiment.
 For example, for plasma/serum library-free analyses can consider using peptides from the PeptideAtlas [Human Plasma Non-Glyco 2017-04](https://db.systemsbiology.net/sbeams/cgi/PeptideAtlas/buildDetails?atlas_build_id=465) build.
 Technically, the way to implement this is to make a FASTA database wherein each entry corresponds to a single peptide sequence, in combination with "--cut " to disable the digest.
 Once an in silico spectral library is generated, can **Reannotate** it with protein information.
-Alternatively, can convert the predicted library from .speclib to .tsv, using DIA-NN, pull protein information from PeptideAtlas and annotate using R/Python.
+Alternatively, can convert the predicted library from .speclib to .parquet, using DIA-NN, pull protein information from PeptideAtlas and annotate using R/Python.
 - Don't consider charge 1 precursors, that is use "--min-pr-charge 2" or the respective GUI option, when generating an in silico predicted library.
 This is particularly relevant for dia-PASEF.
 - To speed up deep learning-based prediction, limit the precursor mass range to the actual mass range of your runs.
 This also reduces RAM usage, in particular when using multiplexing.
 - When analysing a mulitplexed (plexDIA) experiment in lib-free setting, create an empirical DIA-based library by analysing only a single channel as a fixed modification (i.e. without using --channels).
 Then use this library with --channels (make sure to indicate correct mass shifts for the channels, with respect to the fixed modification used) and with MBR disabled.